dnsmichi/atasteofaustria/README.md

 The one and only from my hometown, [Jindrak](https://www.jindrak.at/original-linzer-torte/) owns the original recipe.

+### Grammastettner Krapferl

+Lightweight coffee cookies with a sweet taste, get them in Linz (Spar): https://www.hummels-krapferl.at/

 ### Becherkuchen

 The one and only chocolate cake with either nuts or poppyseed.
 Easy to bake, much to impress.